Sonityagi06/mentorship-platform/README.md

 git clone https://github.com/Sonityagi06/mentorship-platform.git

-2. Import into Eclipse as a Dynamic Web Project.
+2. Import into Eclipse as a Maven Project.

 3. Configure Apache Tomcat server and set up the MySQL database using provided schema.